NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

             <a href="#hpack">Header compression using HPACK:</a> In this example, the client requests two resources (the index page <code>"/"</code> and <code>"/favicon.ico"</code>) from the server using the large cookie header each time.
         </p>
         <p>
             In the first request (to <code>"/"</code>), the client encodes the cookie value literally in HPACK format tagging it with the HPACK <code>store</code> command so that both it and the server store the cookie value in the HTTP session's dynamic table.
-The HPACK store command adds an overhead of 3 bytes here because the cookie string is very long.
+The HPACK store command adds an overhead of 3 bytes here to encode the length of the cookie string.
         </p>
         <p>
             In the second request (to <code>/favicon.ico</code>), the client encodes the cookie header value as a reference to the entry in the dynamic HPACK table.
 Instead of sending the whole cookie string, only one single byte is send to the server.
 Notice also that in this second request, the string <code>/favicon.ico</code> was also saved in the dynamic HPACK table, so that later requests to the same resource can replace it with one byte only.
 Since the string <code>/favicon.ico</code> is short, the HPACK store command adds 2 bytes of overhead.